 This homemade muesli recipe came just in time as we’re trying a mostly plant-based diet in our house.
 I had never made any type of muesli before, and this couldn’t have been easier!
 Especially since I went with the raw version.
 I must admit that the recipe seemed to make way too large of a batch, so I cut the recipe in half.
 A week later, it’s all gone, and now I’m wishing I’d made the full batch!
 I used old-fashioned rolled oats, rolled barley flakes, quinoa flakes, wheat bran, flax seeds, and chia seeds.
 I added dried cranberries, dried blueberries, dried dates, raisins, cashews, and almonds.
 (And, to a few servings, I added homemade “chocolate chips” made with cocoa, coconut oil, and maple syrup.
 Num!)
 It was the perfect healthful breakfast (and sometimes lunch!) with some almond milk.
 I’m excited to experiment some more and see what else I come up with.
 And this time I’ll be making the full batch!

 This is the perfect DIY code for making homemade muesli.
 After initially attempting to follow the recipe as written, the devil got the best of me, and I started my own DIY action.
 I cut the recipe in half, just in case my attempts at being clever were a major fail.
 I used 1 cup quinoa combined with 1 cup barley and 2 1/2 cups rolled oat flakes.
 I added 3 tablespoons sunflower seeds and 2 tablespoons pumpkin seeds.
 I also added 1 cup coconut as well as 1/2 cup chopped walnuts before I roasted it in the oven.
 (I much prefer my nuts and coconut toasted.)
 After everything had cooled, I added 1 cup raisins and 1/2 cup chopped prunes.
-This mix of all the "stuff" seemed to be just about perfect.
+This mix of all the stuff seemed to be just about perfect.
 I usually eat my muesli with yogurt, and this had the right amount of crunch and toasty goodness.

 How much do I love this homemade muesli for breakfast?
 Our family is trying a reduced-wheat lifestyle right now, so this fit right in.
 I used 3 cups spelt flakes, 2 cups rye flakes, and 4 cups oat flakes.
 I left out the bran but increased the flax seeds and pumpkin seeds to 4 tablespoons.
 We added 3 cups dried blueberries and cherries and 1 cup coconut.
-We finished with 2 cups of mixed nuts, as we're more partial to nuts than fruit.
+We finished with 2 cups of mixed nuts, as we’re more partial to nuts than fruit.
 Since the nuts were large, I broke them up a bit into slightly smaller pieces.
 I also toasted the flakes before combining everything for a little more flavor.
 Baking the flakes took closer to 10 minutes for the grains to be toasted but not browned.
 When all was said and done, we had 14 cups muesli in our container.
-This makes enough for 28 half-cup servings, which is very filling.
-I had mine with 1/2 cup vanilla rice milk warmed in the microwave for a minute.
-I will make this again, but it will be a while before I can do so, as there's so much to go through.
+This made enough for 28 half-cup servings, which was very filling.
+I had mine with 1/2 cup vanilla rice milk warmed in the microwave for 1 minute.
+I will make this again, but it will be a while before I can do so, as there’s so much to go through.

 If you strive for a healthy start to your morning, then this homemade muesli recipe is the breakfast solution for you.
 It yields a delicate sweetness from the dried fruit and offers a great chewy texture.
 I love the overall earthiness of the flavors.
 You actually feel healthier just eating it!
 I counted 14 to 16 cups for the quantity.
 A little muesli goes a long way.
 I used the following combination and quantity of ingredients: